-Working one line at a time, remove the Swagelok caps from compressor and condenser.
+Working one line at a time, remove the Swagelok caps from compressor and condenser fittings.
 Attach the union fitting bodies.
-This is a pre-swaged connection; See the Swagelok fittings text in the Engine Drive installation manual.
-Make up is 1/4 turn from wrench snug.

-Connect the 1/4" copper line to the drier fitting and 3/8" copper line to compressor.
+This is a pre-swaged connection; see the Swagelok fittings text in Engine Drive installation manual.
+Make up of these pre-swaged connections is 1/4 turn from wrench snug.
+Connect the 1/4" copper line to the condenser fitting and 3/8" copper line to the compressor.
 Tighten these fittings 1-1/4 turns from wrench snug.
-See the Swagelok text in the Engine Drive manual.
+(See to the Swagelok text in Engine Drive manual).

-THERMOSTAT & WIRING
+THERMOSTAT

 For the best looking job the thermostat should be recessed into a panel.
 A cutting template is provided.
-Locate the thermostat close enough for the bulb on the sensing tube (pig tail type coil) to reach a mounting ear on the plate, or the bottom of the block.
-It is necessary that the bulb end of the sensing tube be in excellent thermal contact with the plate or block.
-Attach the bulb to the tapped hole in the center of the bottom of the block using the stainless steel clip and the 1/4"-20 X 1/2" machine screw.
-On a plate system use one of the existing plate mounting screws to attach the stainless clip.
+Locate the thermostat close enough for the bulb on the sensing tube (pig tail type coil) to reach a mounting ear on the second plate in a two-plate system or the refrigerator plate in a three-plate system.
+It is necessary that the bulb end of the sensing tube be in excellent thermal contact with the plate.
+Attach the bulb to the plate using the stainless steel clip.
+Use one of the existing plate mounting screws as an attachment point.